Ali: Military career

 Ali accompanied Muhammad in all of his military missions except the Expedition of Tabuk in 630, during which Ali was left behind in charge of Medina.
 The hadith of the position is linked to this occasion, "Are you not content, Ali, to stand to me as Aaron stood to Moses, except that there will be no prophet after me?"
 This statement appears in the canonical Sunni sources Sahih al-Bukhari and Sahih Muslim, among others.
-For the Shia, this hadith signifies Ali's usurped right to succeed Muhammad.
+For Shias, it signifies Ali's right to succeed Muhammad.
 In the absence of Muhammad, Ali commanded the expedition to Fadak in 628.